 - a.
-The teacher may access information about open District positions on the CCSD website: https://applyto.cherrycreekschools.org/JobPost/JobPost.exe?Action=page1&ini=c herrycreek - b.
+The teacher may access information about open District positions on the CCSD website - b.
 Once the teacher has reviewed the available positions, the teacher may submit a transfer request for each position for which s/he is qualified. - c.
 Upon submitting the transfer request, a teacher's qualifications will be assessed throughout the hiring process by the principal with input from two teachers chosen by the staff.
-This assessment will include factors that demonstrate (or not) that the teacher will support the instructional practice of the school, including teacher's performance evaluations, interview performance, and other pertinent indications of qualification. - d.
+This assessment will include factors that demonstrate (or not) that the teacher will support the

+- instructional practice of the school, including teacher's performance evaluations, interview performance, and other pertinent indications of qualification. - d.
 Once the teacher has applied, the teacher will contact the appropriate Director of Human Resources so that the Director can help to facilitate the interview(s).
 If the teacher is deemed qualified, the teacher should expect contact from a District representative for an interview soon after the position closes.
 If the teacher has not heard from a District representative within five working days after the position closes, the teacher should contact the Director.